Virginia Tech® home

 A: Students are expected to dress business casual while in the office/in their given workspace.
 Students should also be prepared to dress in business professional attire for the final project presentations and research symposiums at the end of the program.

-No. If selected, CUBE interns commit to participating in the full 8-week program.
+No. If selected, CUBE students commit to participating in the full 8-week program.
 Students may not take vacation or be enrolled in any other courses during this training period.
 No exceptions will be made.
 Students will be expected to be in office 9am - 5pm Monday - Friday, excluding federal holidays.

 Through this project, participants will use the knowledge gained in the other three pillars of the program (Introductory Biostatistics, Introductory R Programming, Professional Development) to navigate the steps of the research cycle.
 Please refer to our Past CUBE Projects for details on projects from previous years of CUBE.
 You can also find more information on CUBE's whereabouts on the CUBE News page.